thaykrgl/profile-card-component/README.md

-# Frontend Mentor - Profile Card Component Solution
+# Frontend Mentor - Profile Card Component

 This is a solution to the [Profile Card Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).